strmlineapp-ux/agileflow/docs/user-manual.md

 ### 1.1 Requesting Access
 To begin using AgileFlow, you must first be invited or request access to your company's specific workspace from an administrator.
 1. Navigate to your company's unique AgileFlow URL (e.g., `your-company.agileflow.app`).
 2. Click the "Sign up with Google" button.
+This will also request permission to view your Google Calendar.
 3. If you have not been pre-approved by an administrator, your account will be created in a "pending" state.
 4. An administrator for your company will review your request and grant you access.
 You will receive an email notification when this happens.